 Smoked Turkey Rub

-How Long to Smoke a Turkey
+How Long Does it Take to Smoke a Turkey

 A 13 pound turkey took approximately 4 hours and 10 minutes to smoke with the following cooking schedule: 90 minutes at 180 degrees, 2 hours at 215 degrees and 40 minutes at 350 (or until turkey reaches an internal temperature of 165 and juices run clear).
-Your total time will depend upon how many pounds your turkey is, whether it is stuffed and whether it is fully thawed before cooking.
-If you are cooking a 18lb turkey you are most likely looking at a 5 – 5 1/2 hour cook time following this recipe.

 13 pound turkey example: Here is the internal temps of the a 13 pound turkey throughout the cooking time for reference: